sarashs/TRNG/README.md

 		```
 	7. Generate the bitstream: In the Flow Navigator, click on "Generate Bitstream" to generate the bitstream for the design.

+	Note: The data folder includes some sample data for statistical analysis.

 ## Statistical Test Results